josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 ```

 and the demonstration will be both typeset as code and actually used.
 So the user can see the input and the result of whatever I've designed.
 Of course, if you are writing LaTeX classes or the like, then this won't work.
-For my [`achemso` ](https://ctan.org/pkg/achemso)class, I include a demo document in the dtx.
+For my [`achemso` ](https://ctan.org/pkg/achemso)class, I include a demo document in the `.dtx`.
 This then gets extracted as a separate file (`achemso-demo.tex`), which includes lots of hints in the text and demonstrates as much as possible about the class.
 Again, the idea is to show how things are done by example: much better than trying to explain in the abstract.

 # Releasing stuff to CTAN